 Louise Bourgeois

-My six-year training through CCPE included a
+My six-year training through Centre for Counselling and Psychotherapy Education (CCPE) in Paddington, London included a

 I run a private practice and have also worked with diversity and a variety of presenting issues across charities, low-cost counselling, and psychotherapy services such as Maytree, The Caravan, The Koan Practice and Freshstart.